Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Introduction

 \section{Introduction}

-Cardiac magnetic resonance imaging (MRI) is the gold standard for evaluating cardiac function due to its excellent soft tissue contrast, high spatial and temporal resolution, and non-ionizing radiation \citep{Peng2016}.
-Segmentation of cardiac structures such as the left ventricle cavity, left ventricle myocardium, and right ventricle cavity is required as a first step to quantify clinically relevant imaging biomarkers such as the left ventricle ejection fraction and myocardial mass.
-Recently, convolutional neural networks (CNNs) have been shown to perform well for automatic cardiac MR image segmentation \citep{bai2018automated, bernard2018deep}.
-However, when using a CNN in an automated image analysis pipeline, it is important to know which segmentation results are problematic and require further manual inspection.
-This may improve workflow efficiency by focusing on problematic segmentations, avoiding the review of all images and reducing errors in downstream analysis.
+\IEEEPARstart{C}{ardiac} magnetic resonance imaging (MRI) is the gold standard for evaluating cardiac function due to its excellent soft tissue contrast, high spatial and temporal resolution, and non-ionizing radiation \cite{Peng2016}.
+Segmentation of cardiac structures such as the left ventricle cavity, left ventricle myocardium, and right ventricle cavity is required as a first step to quantify clinically relevant imaging biomarkers, such as the left ventricle ejection fraction and myocardial mass.
+Recently, convolutional neural networks (CNNs) have demonstrated promise for automatic cardiac MR image segmentation \cite{bai2018automated, bernard2018deep} and may facilitate the development of efficient cardiac MR image processing pipelines for research and clinical use.
+However, when using a CNN in an automated image analysis pipeline, it is important to automatically identify which segmentations are problematic and require further manual inspection.
+This may improve workflow efficiency by focusing only on problematic cases, avoiding the review of all images and reducing errors in downstream analysis.